Twelver theology: Tawhid of lordship

 The fourth level of Tawhid pertains to the oneness of lordship and of the governance of the world and man.
 This oneness of lordship has two aspects: creative governance (tadbir takwini), and religious governance (tadbir tashrii).
 At last oneness in worship, that is God alone is to be worshipped.
 Tawhid or Monotheism is the belief in one God or in God's Essential Oneness.

 Motahari states that this level of Tawhid refers to the practice, being and becoming, i.e. bringing man into unity, the other levels of Tawhid are "seeing" but this level of Tawhid is "going".
 According to Islam, every choice of an orientation, ideal or a spiritual qibla is a kind of worship.
 He adds that Tawhid in practice is the individual's growing unified through worship of God alone by means of rejecting all kinds of counterfeit worship (such as worship of carnal desires, money or prestige) and in society's growing unified through worship of God alone by means of rejecting discrimination and injustice.

 So attaining to happiness is through attaining unity and attaining unity is through worshiping the Truth.

-He further adds that to worship other than God is Shirk of Lordship, it is a kind of practice,too.
+Motahari adds that to worship other than God is Shirk of Lordship, it is a kind of practice, too.
 Shirk in practice has levels, some of them are evident and some are very hidden which Muhammad points to it in a hadith [The progress of] shirk is more hidden than the passage of an ant over a stone on a dark night."
 The least of this kind of shirk is the love of injustice and the hate of justice, is religion anything other than loving and hating for God.
 According to the Quran, every act of obedience to an order is worshiping.